IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

 layout: default
 ---

-IndiGO allows the integration of one or more 3rd-party voice engines in one product, to support Voice Personal Assistants (VPAs) in the vehicle.
+TomTom IndiGO allows the integration of one or more 3rd-party voice engines in one product, to support Voice Personal Assistants (VPAs) in the vehicle.
 A generalized interface enables the customer to speak commands and reply to system queries by voice.
 For example, the user can ask the system to make a phone call or find a nearby hospital by talking